top-types-of-animation-mob-01

 Motion capture helps enhance the realism of 3D animations.
 It's used in movies like Avatar and Lord of the Rings and video games like LA Noire and Grand Theft Auto.
 Actors wear bodysuits containing special sensors and act out a scene.
 The motion capture animation software translates the motions from the sensors into a digital version.
 There is also software that can capture facial expressions to help convey the emotions and nuances of an actor more accurately.

-An animator is pivotal to the motion capture process — they will ingest the recorded data (into software like Blender, Maya, 3dx Max, or Motion Builder), which includes retargeting the character rig (i.e. attaching the existing character rig to the mocap animation), cleaning it up, and refining it to make sure it's in line with the character the motion capture is being used for.
+An animator is pivotal to the motion capture process — they will ingest the recorded data (into software like Blender, Maya, or 3dx Max), which includes retargeting the character rig (i.e., attaching the existing character rig to the mocap animation), cleaning it up, and refining it to make sure it's in line with the character the motion capture is being used for.

 How motion capture was used in the video game LA Noire.